-Kashatagh (formerly Lachin) is the vital landbridge connecting Karabagh to Armenia; it thus guarantees Karabagh’s existence, while bolstering the security of Armenia as well.
-NKR President Bako Sahakian recently declared: “Karabagh exists as long as Kashatagh exists.”
+Kashatagh (formerly Lachin) is the vital landbridge connecting Karabagh to Armenia.
+It thus guarantees Karabagh’s existence, while bolstering the security of Armenia as well.
+NKR President BakoSahakian recently declared: “Karabagh exists as long as Kashatagh exists.”

-After 70 years of Azerbaijani rule, this historic Armenian province was liberated during the Karabagh war and is not being actively resettled.
+After 70 years of Azerbaijani rule, this historic Armenian province was liberated during the Karabagh war and is now being actively resettled.
 If Kashatagh becomes well-settled and developed, Armenia and Karabagh will gain immeasurably.

-To address this problem, the Foundation began a pilot project in 2008 that has renovated existing houses, turning them from ruins into houses worthy of dignified living.
-We now seek to expand this program, ultimately covering all 1300 houses needing renovation throughout the region.
+To address this problem, the Foundation began a pilot project in 2008 to renovate existing houses, turning them from ruins into houses worthy of dignified living.
+This means furnishing war-ravaged homes with:

-The Armenian community of Sydney, Australia, the California-based Friends of Armenia, and many individual donors have joined the effort to bring a decent standard of living to Karabagh’s most strategic region.
-To join this effort and to learn more please contact Raffi Doudaklian at email@example.com.
+Please help us as we continue to bring decent living standards to Karabagh’s most strategic region.
+To join this effort and to learn more, please contact RaffiDoudaklian at email@example.com.